 You may have heard that we work with “remedies”, but, what are they?

-Whatever a substance can cause, the homeopathic version of that can cure!
-If snake venom causes hemorrhaging, then homeopathic snake venom cures it!
-If poison ivy causes itching, then homeopathic poison ivy stops the itch!
+Whatever a substance can cause, the homeopathic remedy made from that substance can cure!
+If snake venom causes hemorrhaging, then homeopathic snake venom stops hemorrhaging!
+If poison ivy causes itching, then homeopathic poison ivy stops itching!
 If coffee keeps you up all night, then homeopathic coffee is good for insomnia!
-I could go on and on with these examples!
-The sky’s the limit here!
+Do you get it now?

-All that’s left to do is figure out which remedy you resemble the most, and that’s the purpose of the interview and the questionnaire!
+We need to figure out which remedy you and/or your complaint resemble the most, and that’s the purpose of the homeopathic interview and the questionnaire!

-I mostly take online cases, so, the questionnaire gives me the information I need about your case but also about you as a person–your nature, likes and dislikes, etc. because in homeopathy, we are looking for only one thing: a remedy whose “profile” matches you!
+I take online cases, so, the questionnaire gives me the information I need about you–your nature, likes and dislikes, etc. because in homeopathy, we are looking for just one thing: a remedy whose “profile” matches you!
 We call this “constitutional prescribing”, as distinct from “acute prescribing” where different information is sought.

 How do we compile “remedy profiles” (which we also refer to as “materia medica”)?
 We know what profile a remedy has because test subjects (called “provers”) take a remedy in overdose and write down how it makes them feel!
 When it’s all done they compare notes. (“Did you get a crawling sensation on your skin?
 I did!
 What was the remedy?
 Ants???
 OMG!”)

 Let me give you an example.
 People who need the remedy Mercurius, which is homeopathic mercury, are very sensitive to changes in temperature, have a very narrow range of temperature-tolerance and are constantly adjusting the thermostat in the house or opening and closing windows and throwing the covers off and on in the hopes of finally getting the temperature right, and what do we use mercury for in real life?
 Thermometers!
 Do you see how the patient resembles the remedy?